Concrete Calculator Hub: Choose a Tool

 Calculate foundation and strip footing concrete volume for pads and post holes using your exact dimensions.

-Open footing calculator →Concrete Bag Calculator
+Open footing calculator →Concrete Cost Calculator

 Convert volume into 40/60/80 lb bag counts (or your local bag sizes) for small pours and DIY projects.